 With a home equity loan, the amount of money you can borrow is specific and set in stone.
 But if you choose a HELOC, you’ll have much more flexibility.
 This is because you can take out as much as you need, when you need it, up to the limit of the HELOC.
 Your payments will vary as well.

 The big risk with a home equity loan or HELOC is that you could lose your home if you don’t pay it back.
 The point of a secured loan, after all, is that lenders are more willing to lend to you because they know they can take your collateral if you don’t pay.
 In this case, the collateral is your home.
 Don’t risk the roof over your head for a low-cost loan if you have any doubt about your ability to pay it back.

 The most obvious limitation for a home equity loan is that those who don’t hold much equity in their home won’t be able to get one.
 You typically need no less than 15% equity in your home to get a home equity loan.
 For example, if your home’s appraisal is $200,000, you’d have to owe no more than $170,000.
 Additionally, those with bad credit or substantial debt likely won’t have access to a home equity loan.

 Home equity loans and HELOCs also call for stability.
-If you expect to sell your house soon or have a change in income that would make it hard to pay up, a credit card or unsecured personal loan might be better.
+If you expect to sell your house soon or a change in income that would make it hard to pay up, a credit card or unsecured personal loan might be better.

 While a HELOC offers nearly instant access to cash, a fixed-rate home equity loan can take a few weeks to dish out your funds.
-So if you choose the latter, don’t be surprised if you’re forced to wait for the money.

 Interest on home equity loans used to be generally tax-deductible.
 However, the Tax Cuts and Jobs Act of 2017 eliminated this deduction unless the loan is used to buy, build or substantially improve your home.
 A financial advisor can help you figure out whether your loan is deductible – and, for that matter, whether it’s even a good idea at all.